-Let’s imagine a young woman walking on the street in a quiet Saturday morning.
-She is heading for a grocery store to buy things for breakfast.
-She is just out of bed, wearing baggy pants and a cap low—in a way the cap almost covers her nose.
-She seems to be a bit in a hurry and certainly is not in a mood to talk.
-After buying what she needed for breakfast, she promptly disappears from the scene.
+Imagine a woman walking on the street on a quiet Saturday morning.
+She is heading for a grocery store.
+She is just out of bed, wearing baggy pants and a cap low—low enough to cover her nose.
+She seems a bit in a hurry and certainly is not in the mood to talk.
+After buying things for breakfast, she promptly disappears to her place.

-Back into her place, she takes a shower, makes up the hair, puts on makeup.
-She brings out a new dress that she bought for this day.
+Back in her place, she takes a shower, puts on the hair, puts on makeup.
+She brings out a new dress that she bought for today.
 A friend of hers is getting married today.

-She is pleased with what she sees in the mirror.
+She likes what she sees in the mirror.
 On her way out, her gait has completely changed from the morning.
+Her footsteps are slow with grace.
 It exudes confidence.
-At the wedding, she is happily introduced to new people.
-She approaches former classmates to say hi and have pleasant conversations.
+At the wedding, she approaches former classmates to say hi and is happily introduced to new people.

-She is still the same person from the morning, but, in the matter of a few hours, her mood has completely changed.
+She is the same person from the morning, but, in the matter of a few hours, her attitude has completely changed.
 What has happened?

-A big thing has happened; Her look has changed.
+A big thing has happened: The change of her looks.
+And the change of her perception of herself.
 I believe most of us can relate to her.
-Regardless of gender or age, we all know what a bad hair day is like, and are happy to look better than we are.
-We know how looking good makes us feel confident.
+Regardless of gender or age, we all know what a bad hair day is like, and are happy to look better than we actually are.
+We know looking good makes us feel comfortable and confident.

-Evolutionary psychologists offers an answer: We have an instinct to look good and because it has worked for us.
-For the last few decades, the scientists have pointed out emotions are our body’s way to coerce us to increase the likelihood of survival and reproduction.
-For example, emotions like hunger and fear help us to stay alive.
-If you don’t have fear, you would cross the street where cars are running fast, or enter into a lion cage in a zoo, and die.
-The desire of achievement or wanting of connection with others has also been beneficial for us.
+Evolutionary psychologists offer a different (and rather comfortable) answer: We have a strong instinct to look good because it has worked for us for a long time.
+Scientists have pointed out emotions are our body’s way to coerce ourselves to increase the likelihood of survival and reproduction.
+For example, emotions like hunger and fear are critical for us to stay alive.
+With lack of fear, we would cross the street on which cars are running fast, or enter into a lion cage in a zoo.
+The desire of achievement or wanting of connection with others also has been beneficial for us.
 If one of our ancestors lacked any helpful instincts and suffered the consequence, we wouldn’t have been here.

-Therefore, the wanting of looking good is not much about worldliness—it is a healthy, natural feeling that helps us to take care of ourselves and in the end, it is what helped us to get here.
-Without it, our parents, or some of our ancestors, might have not attracted to each other and we might not have got here.
+According to this view, the wanting of looking good is not much about worldliness—it is a healthy, natural feeling that helps us to take care of ourselves and in the end, it is what helped us to get here.

 In the previous writing, we saw how health and looks are tightly connected.
-And we now know why improving our looks makes us feel better.
+And we now know why better looks feel better.
 If we combine these two insights, we realize how health, looks and mood are chained along: The healthier you get, the better you look, the happier you feel.